chrisHchen/finstats/README.md

 # Introduction 💪

-Get your China A-share stock metrics **alpha, beta** with only one line of command 🚀 🚀 🚀.
+Get your China A-share stock metrics **alpha, beta** using only one line of command 🚀 🚀 🚀.

 ## Installation 🔌
 ```